How To Start a Dog Grooming Business

 If you’re like a lot of dog lovers, you’ve thought about working with animals.
 Maybe you’ve already worked as a dog bather, dog walker, or pet groomer and want to open a dog grooming business.

 It could be a smart move.
-Pet grooming is a fast-growing segment of the $95.7 billion dollar pet industry.
+The pet industry is a fast-growing $8.5 billion dollar industry.
 After all, every dog lover knows that it’s a challenge to keep them clean and well-groomed.
 From ear cleaning, to nail clipping, to breed-specific haircuts, there’s always a dog in need.

 If you’re wondering how to start a dog grooming business, here are a few ideas and tips to consider.